Olav Solgaard

 Olav Solgaard is a Professor in the Stanford Department of Electrical Engineering.
 He was the Director of the Ginzton Lab from 2008 until 2014.

 Education

 Olav Solgaard completed a B. S. Electrical Engineering, from the Norwegian Institute of Technology, Norway in 1981.
 He completed degrees in Electrical Engineering from Stanford University in 1987 (MS) and 1992 (PhD).

 Prior to joining Stanford’s Department of Electrical Engineering in 1999, Olav was a faculty member at the University of California, Davis.
 His work at UC Davis led to the invention of the multi-wavelength, fiber-optical switch.

 Research

 Solgaard's research is in the areas of semiconductor fabrication techniques; specifically, microfabrication and integration of optical devices and systems.

-Olav Solgaard has been issued more than 70 patents at time of this version (2019).
+As of 2019, Olav Solgaard has been issued more than 70 patents.